CaptorAB/openseries/README.md

 | `parse_obj`            | `OpenTimeSeries`              | A method inherited from the Pydantic BaseModel to construct an object from a `dict`.                     |
 | `from_deepcopy`        | `OpenTimeSeries`, `OpenFrame` | Creates a copy of an OpenTimeSeries object.                                                              |

-### Non-numeric or "helper" properties that apply only to the [OpenTimeSeries](https://github.com/CaptorAB/OpenSeries/blob/master/openseries/series.py) class.
+### Non-numerical or "helper" properties that apply only to the [OpenTimeSeries](https://github.com/CaptorAB/OpenSeries/blob/master/openseries/series.py) class.

 | Property       | type            | Applies to       | Description                                                                                                                                  |
 |:---------------|:----------------|:-----------------|:---------------------------------------------------------------------------------------------------------------------------------------------|